-Trump addresses coronavirus in primetime news conference, as fears of US outbreak spread
+Trump says coronavirus vaccine coming along 'rapidly,' appoints Pence to head task force

 Trump reportedly expressed deep concern to aides about the impact on the markets, according to White House officials and Republicans close to the West Wing.
 Trump has tied his fortunes to Wall Street more closely than any of his recent predecessors and has made a strong economy his No. 1 one argument for reelection.

-As the media coverage of the virus has increased, Trump has grown concerned that even fears of an outbreak would stagger Wall Street, leading him to wonder aloud if Health and Human Services Secretary Alex Azar was the right person to lead the administration’s response, the officials said.
+As the media coverage of the virus has increased, Trump has grown concerned that even fears of an outbreak would stagger Wall Street, leading him to wonder aloud if Azar was the right person to lead the administration’s response, the officials said.

-The White House has considered naming a virus czar to be the point person on the disease, but is not sure that is the right route.

 CLICK HERE TO GET THE FOX NEWS APP